durandaltheta/sthread/README.md

 - `st::channel`
 - `st::reply`

 The user can check if these objects contain an allocated shared context with their `bool` conversion.
 This is easiest to do by using the object as the argument to an `if()` statement.
-Given an `st::thread` named `my_thd`:
+Given an `st::channel` named `my_channel`:
 ```
 if(my_channel) {
     // my_channel is allocated